chinmaykrishnroy/QTube/.venv/share/doc/yt_dlp/README.txt

 Strongly recommended

--   ffmpeg and ffprobe - Required for merging separate video and audio files as well as for various post-processing tasks.
+-   ffmpeg and ffprobe - Required for merging separate video and audio files, as well as for various post-processing tasks.
 License depends on the build

     There are bugs in ffmpeg that cause various issues when used